2016 United States House of Representatives elections in Colorado: Overview

+Statewide

+By district

+Results of the 2016 United States House of Representatives elections in Colorado by district:

 District 1

 The 1st district is located in Central Colorado and includes most of the city of Denver.
-The incumbent is Democrat Diana DeGette, who has represented the district since 1997.
-She was re-elected with 66% of the vote in 2014 and the district has a PVI of D+18.
+The incumbent was Democrat Diana DeGette, who had represented the district since 1997.
+She was re-elected with 66% of the vote in 2014.
+The district had a PVI of D+18.